Fun Facts about the Algarve

 What are Casas dos Cantoneiros?

-2. This feature (most often seen in the countryside, although not exclusively) are all over the Algarve, and notable for their traditional blue (azulejo) tiles and the fact that they’re all abandoned.
-Once housing road conservation workers, these houses all have the names of the closest cities on the side, as well as the distance to them.
+2. These tile road signs (most often seen in the countryside, although not exclusively) are all over the Algarve, and notable for their traditional blue (azulejo) tiles and the fact that they’re all abandoned.
+Having once housed road conservation workers, these houses all have the names of the closest cities on the side, as well as the distance to them.
 They’re certainly worth looking out for!

 And why so many hand-shaped door knockers?